Poet Sofa | House of Finn Juhl

 The Poet Sofa displayed at the Cabinetmakers’ Guild Exhibition in 1941.

-The comic strip about the daydreaming poet was published in one of the leading Danish newspapers, Politiken, for more than 50 years, from 1950 to 2004.
+The comic strip about the daydreaming poet was published daily in the Danish newspaper Politiken for over 50 years, from 1950 to 2004.
+On closer inspection, it was originally a different small Finn Juhl sofa that Niels Vodder had given his daughter.